openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 const builtTransaction = tx.build();
 ```

-You can also build your transaction into proto form, and add your signature to the internal signatures array (it will also aply the transaction expiration time):
+You can also build your transaction into proto form, and add your signature to the internal signatures array (it will also apply the transaction expiration time):

 ```typescript
 import { createWaxFoundation } from '@hiveio/wax';